sydasif/ansible-cbt-lab/docs/source/12_vault/01_introduction.md

 ## Protecting Sensitive Data with Ansible Vault

-Ansible Vault provides a method to encrypt and manage sensitive data such as passwords.
+Ansible Vault provides a secure method to encrypt and manage sensitive data such as passwords.
 This section introduces you to the basics of Ansible Vault and how you can use encrypted variables and files in ad hoc commands and playbooks by supplying the passwords you used to encrypt them.

 ### Using Ansible Vault